Opening

 The Gardens have a well maintained collection of trees, however, visitors are advised not to shelter under trees during an electrical storm (due to the danger of lightning) and to exercise caution when walking under trees in high winds.
 The estate will close the Gardens if adverse conditions threaten visitors safety; please leave promptly if requested to do so.

 Please be aware that there are staircases, steps and slopes to negotiate where care should be taken by all visitors.
 There is a large lake within the grounds, in which paddling or swimming is forbidden; children should be supervised at all times.
 Under no circumstances should anything be picked or eaten from the gardens.
 Some plants have sharp thorns and/or are poisonous.
-Visitors with back packs are asked to carry these by hand whilst in the Castle, or leave them at the Castle Reception.
+Visitors with back packs are asked to carry these by hand whilst in the Castle.

 For viewing inside the Castle we regret that sharp-heeled shoes are not permitted due to the damage that they cause.
 We would also like to remind visitors that ridged soles trap grit and gravel, which scratch fine floors.
 Please wipe your feet thoroughly on the entrance mats.

 Warning: Whilst in the Gardens and Grounds, some surfaces may become slippery and/or soft during inclement weather.
-The courtyard by the Shop and Tearoom has an uneven cobbled surface; please take extra care when walking across any uneven surface.
+The courtyard by the Museum has an uneven cobbled surface; please take extra care when walking across any uneven surface.

 Smoking is not permitted inside any building within the Castle grounds.